ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-crown-season-1-and-2-box-set.markdown

   \ created by Peter Morgan is the best plan to do during the holidays.
 If you can’\
   t wait to watch it, enter the form below and get ready to get stuck with The Crown\
   \ Season 1 and 2 Box Set!</p>"
-entry-title: "Win The Crown Season 1 and 2 Box Set!"
+entry-title: "Win The Crown Season 1 and 2 Boxset in time for Christmas!"
 entry-content: "Enter the draw to win The Crown Season 1 and 2 Box Set\r\nby completing\
   \ the form below before 23:59 on 13th of December 2018."
 has-winner: false
-prize-description: "The Crown Season 1 and 2 Box Set."
+prize-description: "The Crown Season 1 and 2 Boxset."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---